cosmonaut-ok/pdp3/README.md

 **List of built-in compile flags, accepted by PDP3 project:**

 - `DEBUG=yes/no`- Compile binary with debug symbols, prepared to use with GDB
-- `SPEEDUP=yes/no` - Increase speed up to 30%, by using unsafe math operations (gcc and clang only!).
+- `SPEEDUP=yes/no` - Increase speed up to 30%, by using unsafe math operations.
 WARNING! it decreases calculations accuracy and can cause incorrect program working
 - `SINGLETHREAD=yes/no` - Compile binary without multithreading support.
 Disables all parallelization features
 - `CXX=/foo/bar++` - Use custom c++ compiler (see supported c++ compilers list)
 - `CXXFLAGS="foo bar"` - custom C++ compile flags, used by compiler (overrides all autogeneration flags)